YunDerDoVa/projet_13/README.md

 - table : This package contain the tables of Digital Art.
 - library : This package is the learning room of the tree.

+### Door

+The door is where we enter in the house.
+It's in this app where we can find the auth part of the project.

+**Static Files are written in this app.**

+### Hall

+The hall is the public part of our project.
+It is a commun space with all users.

+### House

+The house is specific to the user experience.
+We can find scripts, likes, profile.
+Their are a living room in the house to expose tables to the public.

+### Library

+It's at this app we will develop the documentation's part of the project.

+### Table

+It's a table where painters draws in the metaphoric way.
+This app manage all posts, likes or comments created by users.

 ## TeamWork

 ### Dev